Universally defining subrings in function fields: Application to function fields in one variable

 \section{Application to function fields in one variable}

 We will in this section consider function fields in one variable $F/K$.
 We work with the set $\mc{V}(F/K)$ of all $\zz$-valuations on $F$ which are trivial on $K$.
-For $d = \dim_2 K$ (in the sense of \Cref{sec:reciprocity}) and assuming $1 \leq d < \infty$, as in the previous section we will, for a $(d+1)$-fold Pfister form $q$ over $F$, denote by $\delta q$ the set of valuations in $\mc{V}(F/K)$ for which $\partial_v q \neq 0$.
+For $d = \dim_2 K$ (in the sense of \Cref{sec:reciprocity}) and assuming $1 \leq d < \infty$, we will apply the results of the previous section with $\mathcal{V} = \Val(F/K)$.
+For a $(d+1)$-fold Pfister form $q$ over $F$, we will -- as we did there -- denote by $\delta q$ the set of valuations in $\mc{V}(F/K)$ for which $\partial_v q \neq 0$.
 By \Cref{P:deltavsDelta}, this is equivalently the set of $v \in \mc{V}(F/K)$ such that $q$ is anisotropic over the henselisation $F_v$.
-The set $\delta q$ is always finite by \Cref{R:finiteSupportQF}.
+Note that with $\mathcal{V} = \Val(F/K)$ we are in the situation of the previous section, see \Cref{R:standingHypPfisterStrata-ff}.
+In particular, the set $\delta q$ is always finite by \Cref{R:finiteSupportQF}.

 For a function field in one variable $F/K$ with $1 \leq d = \dim_2 K < \infty$, consider now the following conditions: \begin{enumerate}[$(A)$] \item $I^d_q K \neq 0$, \item $(d+1)$-fold Pfister forms over $F$ are linked, \item For a $(d+1)$-fold Pfister form $q = \llangle a_1, \ldots, a_d, b]]_F$, the ring $\bigcap_{v \in \delta \llangle a_1, \ldots, a_{d}, b]]_F} \mathcal{O}_v$ is $\exists$-definable in $F$, uniformly in the parameters $a_1, \ldots, a_d, b$. \end{enumerate} These three conditions will be satisfied if $K$ is a non-real global field and for many naturally occurring large fields, see \Cref{EtoAglobalex} below.